ohthy2222/card-game-engine/.txt or .md files/system-prompts/typed-response-system-prompt-design.md

 3. The buttons get enabled or disabled accordingly, depending on the phase that the game is on.
 4. The cards animate between each zone as they are meant to.

 If any of the above checks do not result in the way they are intended to, stop and fix the errors before continuing.
+And also make sure to force DOM re-rendering after all card movements, not just only changing the game's internal state.

+## Card Movements

+After every card animation/movement it is mandatory that you do the following:

+1. Update the cards[] array accordingly in the data model of the target zone.
+This way, we prevent the UI from showing cards that it's not supposed to.
+2. Create and call a renderZone(zoneId) or refreshZoneVisual(zone) function that does the following:
+    a.
+Gets rid of the old content in the zone's HTML container and repopulates the it's DOM.
+    b.
+Puts in consistent spacing/styling.
+    c.
+Makes sure that the cards are in the right order, visually.

 ## Visual Appearences of Zones